Wednesday, March 9, 2011

 On the day of the party I had a large Pokeball made out of poster board on the front door welcoming the Pokemon Trainers.

-One tradition that I try to do at all my parties is take a picture of all the kids with part of the theme.
-This is my son wearing his special pokemon trainer hat holding Pikachu.
-I decorated the fireplace with red, yellow and blue streamers and Pokeball pinatas that I had made.
+One tradition that I try to do at all my parties is take a picture of the kids with part of the theme.
+This is my son wearing his special Pokemon trainer hat holding his Pikachu .
+I decorated the fireplace with red, yellow and blue streamers, and Pokeball pinatas that I had made.

-To make the Pokeball pinatas I covered round ballons with paper mache
+To make the Pokeball pinatas I covered round balloons with paper mache

 When the paper was thick enough and dried, I painted each ball white.

 I painted the top half red and added the black details.
-Because they were decorations and not the actual pinata, my son still has these a few years later
+Because they were decorations and not the actual pinata, my son still has these a few years later.
+If you want a Pokeball Pinata but don't want to make it yourself, I found one on Amazon here.

 Once all of the children arrived, we played Pokemon Bingo.
-There is a great website where you can make customized bingo boards of all kinds that you can find here The markers were red, blue and yellow squares that cut from cardstock.
+There is a great website where you can make customized bingo boards of all kinds That you can find here The markers provenance red, blue and yellow squares That cut from cardstock.

 It was a gorgeous spring day the afternoon of the party.
-We went outside for a Pokemon lesson.
-I had my son pick his 20 favorite pokemon.
-I did a little research about those 20, and we had a mini lesson.
-The reason for the lesson was for the next game.
+We went outside for a Pokemon Lesson.
+I had my son pick his 20 favorite Pokemon.
+I did a little research about those 20, and gave a mini lesson to the kids.
+The reason for the lesson was for the next game ...
 "Got to Find Them All."

-Unfortunately, I dont have a picture of a finished pokeball we used in the game, but I can explain how I made them.
-I painted plastic ball ornaments that I found at the craft store white and red.
-In each pokeball, I placed a paper picture cut out of one of the 20 pokemon that the kids learned about.
+Unfortunately, I do not have a picture of a finished Pokeball we used in the game, but I can explain how I made them.
+I painted clear plastic ball ornaments that I found at the craft store white and red.
+In each Pokeball, I placed a paper picture cut out of one of the 20 Pokemon that the kids learned about.

-Once everyone had their pokeballs, they had to search the entire yard to find 3 pokemon (printed on small squares) that matched the Pokemon in their Pokeball.
-We had a few extra, so the kids helped find those Pokemon as well.
+Once everyone had three Pokeballs, they had to search the entire yard to find the three pokemon (printed on small squares) that matched the Pokemon in their Pokeball.
+We had a few extra, so the kids helped find those Pokemon as well. .

 After the games, it was time to eat.
 I decorated the table with a blue tablecloth and alternated red and yellow plates and napkins.
 I can not remember the food we ate that day, but I am sure I themed it out!

 I made a Pokeball cake for my son.
 It was an easy cake to make.
-Just make a large circle cake and decorate with red, white frosting.
+Just make a large circle cake using a large round cake pan, and decorate with red and white frosting.
 The fine black line was writing gel.

 As you can see in this picture, he LOVED his cake.